adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 Subsequently, we perform regiongrowing on the supervoxels to obtain object-level segments using the occupancy connectivity because the supervoxels do not express meaningful cues.

+These results are the object-region proposals from the3D point clouds.

+### 3.3 Classifying object proposals

-These results are the object-region proposals from the3D point clouds.Classifying object proposals: To classify the object proposals, we fuse the classification results fromthe unary classifiers of the LiDAR and CCD sensors using CNN.
+To classify the object proposals, we fuse the classification results fromthe unary classifiers of the LiDAR and CCD sensors using CNN.

 The unary classifiers are modeledusing CNN models with the same network architecture.